MonikaBadam/Resume/README.md

 ## Usage
 To access the resume, follow these steps:

-1. Navigate to the [Sreeja's Resume repository](https://github.com/MonikaBadam/Resume) on GitHub.
+1. Navigate to the [Monika's Resume repository](https://github.com/MonikaBadam/Resume) on GitHub.

 2. Choose either the PDF or Markdown format, depending on your requirements.